 4-way speakers will generally add a super-tweeter to produce the very top-end of the audible frequency spectrum to help take some load off the regular tweeter.

 For a detailed article on the roles of subwoofers, woofers, tweeters and the other speaker driver sizes, check out my article Differences Between Mid-Range Speakers, Tweeters & Woofers.

 Note that there are no absolute standard crossover frequencies for the various dynamic driver types.

 The dynamic speaker driver types mentioned above are generally found in one of two speaker designs: component or coaxial.

 Component speakers have their drivers separated inside a single speaker housing and/or enclosure.

-The Sony SSCS5 (link to compare prices on Amazon and B&H Photo/Video) is an example of a 3-way component speaker with a woofer, mid-range driver, and tweeter:
+The Sony SSCS5 (link to check the price on Amazon) is an example of a 3-way component speaker with a woofer, mid-range driver, and tweeter:

 Coaxial speakers have their drivers stacked one-on-top-of-the-other.

 The JBL GTO629 (link to check the price on Amazon) is an example of a 2-way coaxial speaker with a woofer and tweeter: